 “Together we have built trusting relationships with families, formed partnerships with Aboriginal Community Controlled Organisations, and collaborated with many other RCH teams – including Social Work – Vulnerable Children, Mental Health and the Education Institute – who are all very much involved in service delivery and care co-ordination of Aboriginal patients’ who attend our clinic.”

-During the COVID- 19 response this year, Wadja Health Clinic clinicians have adapted the outpatient service model to Telehealth to ensure Aboriginal patients and families have ongoing access to the service.
+During the COVID- 19 response in 2020, Wadja Health Clinic clinicians adapted the outpatient service model to Telehealth to ensure Aboriginal patients and families have ongoing access to the service.

 “Many of our families have welcomed consultations via the Telehealth platform and we plan to maintain this option where clinically appropriate post COVID-19,” Selena said.

-Despite the COVID-19 limitations, the Wadja team has seen an increase in presentations over the past twelve months, providing care to 3,612 Aboriginal and Torres Strait Islander children and their families during the 2019-20 financial year.
+Despite the COVID-19 limitations, the Wadja team saw an increase in presentations over the previous twelve months, providing care to 3,612 Aboriginal and Torres Strait Islander children and their families during the 2019-20 financial year.

 Since its establishment, Wadja has significantly enhanced the experience of Aboriginal and Torres Strait Islander patients at the RCH.